ros-hybrid-behaviour-planner/so_data/README.md

 The calculation is based on a list of agent gradients returned by buffer method `agent_list`.

-Fernandez-Marquez formula incorporates that the agents will try to stay as close as possible (outside repulsion radius) when the view distance is larger than the repulsion radius.
+Fernandez-Marquez's formula incorporates that the agents will try to stay as close as possible (outside repulsion radius) when the view distance is larger than the repulsion radius.

 `RepulsionGradient` implements the repulsion mechanism using the formulas to calculate repulsive gradients by Balch and Hybinette (see gradient.py).